Back to All Posts

 Fortunately, there are a lot of different types of creative writing, so there are plenty of options from which to choose.

-And you may want to sit down with your senior loved one to find out what interests them before getting started.
+And you probably want to sit down with your senior loved one to find out what interests them before getting started.

-• They could create work on their own memoir or autobiography, writing about their life experiences for their grandchildren and great-grandchildren to explore in the future.
-Asking questions about their life and helping commit their thoughts to written words are also a great way for the loved one to connect with Mom or Dad, resulting in a rewarding endeavor for everyone involved.
+• They could create work on their own autobiography — writing about their life experiences for their grandchildren and great-grandchildren to explore in the future.
+Asking questions about their life and helping commit their thoughts to written words are also a great way for you to connect with Mom or Dad, resulting in a rewarding endeavor for everyone involved.

 • If they want to take an exciting adventure or solve a puzzling mystery, formulating fictional stories might be more their style.
 Not only does making up an entire story from start to finish really get the creative juices flowing.
 It’s a great way for your senior loved one to indulge themselves with a break from everyday monotony.